 The Sorting Room Residency

-Seattle7Writers has a new initiative called The Sorting Room, a physical space combining two programs we feel are crucial to Seattle’s reading and writing communities: our well established Pocket Library Program and our newer Writer’s Residency.
+Seattle7Writers' Sorting Room is a physical space combining two programs which are special parts of Seattle’s reading and writing communities: our long-established Pocket Library Program and our Writer's Residency.
 As an organization made up of working, published writers who’ve logged the hours and miles and setbacks of the creative and business sides of this profession, we understand the need for a quiet place for contemplation and work.
+If you are a writer interested in a cost-free residency in our Sorting Room, please reach out to us via email.

 By offering workspace to writers who could use one, we hope to help keep Seattle’s creative community healthy and thriving, one writer at a time.